 - We routinely interact with individuals who have different perspectives, interest, and needs, such as users, customers, stakeholders, development team members.
 Users don’t always have the same wants and needs as customers, and the ideas of the stakeholders and dev team may diverge.
 This can lead to friction and conflict, which gives rise to difficult emotions.

 - We are responsible for their success of our products.
 While I really appreciate this entrepreneurial aspect of our work, it can bring up tension, stress, and frustration when we are trying to progress our products towards agreed goals but are in danger of missing them, be it a sprint goal, product goal on the roadmap, or a strategic user or business goal.

 - We have a rich and creative but equally challenging and multi-faceted job.
-It ranges from carrying out product discovery and strategizing work to managing the product backlog; from talking to users to meeting with marketing and answering questions from the support team—to name just a few examples.
+It ranges from carrying out product strategizing work to managing the product backlog; from talking to users to meeting with marketing and answering questions from the support team—to name just a few examples.
 Having to attend to so many different tasks can be challenging: It can create difficult feelings like restless and irritation.

 Negative emotions, however, are not only unpleasant.
 They influence how we perceive reality and how we communicate.
 When you feel hurt or grumpy, for instance, your thoughts are likely to show a negative discolouration, and you might interpret what others say as criticism rather than take it as their observation.
 This can lead to misunderstandings and damaged connections, as well as wrong analysis of feedback and data and wrong product decisions.

 To put it differently, learning to skilfully deal with difficult emotions increases our mental wellbeing, strengthens our connections with stakeholders and development team members, and improves our ability as product people to make effective decisions.

 A big shout out to Marc Abraham who, according to my knowledge, was the first person to bring attention to challenging feelings like frustration in product management.